Simply put, especially in the wrestling business, you can’t succeed in the future without appreciating the past.

 The Vipers – Team Captain Jake “The Snake” Roberts, Jimmy “Superfly” Snuka, The Rockers (Shawn Michaels, Marty Jannetty)

 The Visionaries – Team Captain Rick “The Model” Martel, The Warlord, Power & Glory (Hercules and Paul Roma)

 This match was pretty much built around Martel “blinding” Roberts with his cologne “Arrogance.”
 Roberts came out with odd white contact lens and all to help sell the injury.
 This all led up to the big Blindfold Match at WrestleMania 7.
 The evolution of production costs and values have since given us blindfolds that you can’t actually tell where the eye holes are.

-Not really much to this match itself other than, for the first time ever, all members of one team survived as all of The Visionaries moved on to the Match of Survival.
+Have you noticed that I’ve spent my time talking about the next WrestleMania rather than this match?
+Well, that’s because there was not really much to this match itself other than, for the first time ever, all members of one team survived as all of The Visionaries moved on to the Match of Survival.

 The Hulkamaniacs – Team Captain Hulk Hogan, Big Boss Man, Hacksaw Jim Duggan, Tugboat

 The Natural Disasters – Team Captain Earthquake, Dino Bravo, The Barbarian, Haku